annaguo-bios/fdcausal/README.md

 where `a=1` returns estimation results for $E(Y^1)$.  <br/>

 - <span style="color:red;">**Super learner**</span>: use argument `superlearner=T` in the `TMLE()` function to estimate nuisance functionals with the [SuperLearner](https://cran.r-project.org/package=SuperLearner) package.
 The SuperLearner is an ensemble algorithm that combines estimates from various statistical and machine learning models, creating a more adaptable and robust estimation scheme.
-The default algorithms used for superlearner in the **fdtmle** package are `c("SL.glm","SL.earth","SL.ranger","SL.mean")`.
+The default algorithms used for superlearner in the **fdcausal** package are `c("SL.glm","SL.earth","SL.ranger","SL.mean")`.
 Users, however, can specify any algorithms incorporated in the **SuperLearner** package.  <br/>

 -  <span style="color:red;">**Cross-fitting with super learner**</span>: use the `crossfit=T` argument in the `TMLE()` function to estimate nuisance functionals using cross-fitting in conjuction with the use of a super learner.
 More specifically, data are partitioned into $K$ non-overlapping subsets of approximately equal size.
 For observations in each fold, prediction is made using super learner trained using observations excluding those in the current fold.
 Predictions for each fold is then combined to form the nuisance estimates for all observations.
 By adopting cross-fitting, the Donsker conditions are relaxed for achieving asympotical linearity of the estimators.
 The number of folds can be adjusted using the argument `K` with the default being set to $K=5$.
 As an example, the following code implements the ACE estimation using random forest combined with cross-fitting of $2$ folds.